pnnehome/pnnehome.github.io/docs/source/code/code.rst

 .. role:: note-text

-Below list the current settings on the data dimensions accepted by the main file ``nne_estimate.m``. (:note-text:`Note\: current settings are relatively restrictive as pre-trained NNE is still in beta stage.
-We can change these settings in the next version of pre-trained NNE if there are requests.
+Below list the current settings on the data dimensions accepted by the main file ``nne_estimate.m``. (:note-text:`Note\: current settings are relatively restrictive as pretrained NNE is still in beta stage.
+We can change these settings in the next version of pretrained NNE if there are requests.
 Please feel free to contact us.`)

 - **Sample size**: :math:`n` ≥ 1000 consumers (or search sessions). **Number of options**: 15 ≤ :math:`J` ≤ 35.
 - Number of **product attributes** is ≥ 2 and ≤ 8.
 - Number of **consumer attributes** is ≤ 5.
 - Number of **advertising attributes** is ≤ 2.

-In addition, the NNE is pre-trained on data with following characteristics.
-If your data's characterstics fall outside these ranges, the pre-trained NNE may not work as intended.
+In addition, the NNE is pretrained on data with following characteristics.
+If your data's characteristics fall outside these ranges, the pretrained NNE may not work as intended.

 - **Buy rate** (fraction of consumers who bought inside good) is 0.5% ~ 70%.
 - **Search rate** (fraction of consumers who went beyond free search) is 1% ~ 80%.